 Bend Hoops 5 on 5 Game Rules

-All Bend Hoops basketball tournaments will be open to middle school based teams as well as true ‘travel teams’ in the 5th-8th grades and there will be no limitations on style of play (pressing, trapping, playing a zone, etc.) for all grade levels.
+All Bend Hoops basketball tournaments will be open to middle school based teams as well as true ‘travel teams’ in the 5th-8th grades.
+There will be no limitations on style of play (pressing, trapping, playing a zone, etc.) for all grade levels.
 Any questions or issues that arise throughout a tournament, must be addressed immediately with the tournament director or site supervisor.
 For additional information, please see the Bend Hoops Event Regulations.
 Games will use the following list of rules.

 - Each game will be two (2) 16 minute stop clock halves.
 When a team is leading by more than 20 points in the second half, the clock will continue to run until the deficit is below 20 points.
 When the deficit is less than 20 points, normal stop clock timing will resume.

 - 5 minute warm up time

 - 3 timeouts per game

 - Intentional and technical fouls will result in an automatic two points and ball out of bounds